sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 }
 ```

-Using [`sourcegraph.commands.registerCommand`](https://unpkg.com/sourcegraph/dist/docs/modules/_sourcegraph_.commands.html#registercommand), we register a callback that can be invoked by our action.
+When the extension is activated, it will use the [`sourcegraph.commands.registerCommand(command: string, callback: function)`](https://unpkg.com/sourcegraph/dist/docs/modules/_sourcegraph_.commands.html#registercommand), function to register a callback that can be invoked by our **Action** by using the value of the `command` argument.

 ## Extension code part 2.
 Configure the action to call the custom method